openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 mo --input_model ocr.onnx --input data[3 150 200 1],seq_len[3]
 ```

-The parameter `--input_shape` allows overriding original input shapes to the shapes compatible for a given model.
+The parameter `--input_shape` allows overriding original input shapes to the shapes compatible with a given model.
 Dynamic shapes, i.e. with dynamic dimensions, in the original model can be replaced with static shapes for the converted model, and vice versa.
 The dynamic dimension can be marked in Model Optimizer command-line as `-1` or `?`.
 For example, launch the Model Optimizer for the ONNX* OCR model and specify dynamic batch dimension for inputs.